hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 _**Goals:**_

- - _To accurately **normalize and scale the gene expression values** to account for differences in sequencing depth and overdispersed count values._
+ - _To accurately **normalize the gene expression values** to account for differences in sequencing depth and overdispersed count values._
  - _To **identify the most variant genes** likely to be indicative of the different cell types present._

 _**Challenges:**_